-Competitive Positioning: For long-term incentives, we target the opportunity to earn the market 75th percentile based on Company performance.
-When reviewing the position versus the market, we found that the named executive officers' competitive positioning ranges from 76% to 95% of the market 75th percentile.
+Competitive Positioning: For long-term incentives in FY 2015, we targeted the opportunity to earn the market 75th percentile based on Company performance.
+When reviewing the position versus the market, we found that the named executive officers' competitive positioning ranges from 62% to 92% of the market 75th percentile.
 We believe the wide range of competitiveness in our executive group is partly due to widely varying practices among reference group companies.
-The individual performance of each named executive officer is not considered in the value of the long-term incentive awards granted to such officer.
+The individual performance of each named executive officer is not considered in the value of the long-term incentive awards granted.
 Since the goals are set prospectively, the Company's financial performance determines the ultimate value of the award.